-With the 2050 carbon neutrality objective set by the Green Deal, the development of CCUS gained positive political momentum, with new projects launched from 2019.
+With the 2050 carbon neutrality objective set by the Green Deal, the development of CCUS gained positive political momentum, with the launch of new projects starting in 2019.

 The integration of CCUS in WtE represents an opportunity for bioenergy with carbon capture and storage (BECCS), one of the few abatement technologies that can be carbon negative, and an essential part of the IRF.
 Furthermore, the sector is one of the cost-competitive options for CCUS.